-The directors who held office at the date of approval of this Directors' Report confirm that, so far as they each are aware, there is no relevant audit information of which the Company's auditors are unaware, and each director has taken all the steps that he ought to have taken as a director to make himself aware of any relevant audit information and to establish that the Company's auditors are aware of that information

-This confirmation is given, and should be interpreted, in accordance with the provisions of section 418 of the Companies Act 2006
+So far as the directors are aware, there is no relevant audit information of which the Company's auditors are unaware, and the directors have taken all the steps that they ought to have taken as directors in order to make themselves aware of any relevant audit information and to establish that the Company's auditors are aware of that information.
+This confirmation is given, and should be interpreted, in accordance with the provisions of section 418 of the Companies Act 2006.